Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

-This CSS file will be accessed via e.g. ``http://localhost:6543/static/style.css`` by virtue of the ``static_view`` view we've defined in the ``views.py`` file.
+This CSS file will be accessed via e.g. ``http://localhost:6543/static/style.css`` by virtue of the ``<static>`` directive we've defined in the ``configure.zcml`` file.
 Any number and type of static resources can be placed in this directory (or subdirectories) and are just referred to by URL within templates.

 Mapping Views to URLs in ``configure.zcml``
 ===========================================